These melt-in-your-mouth thumbprint cookies with icing are soft and buttery, and are filled with easy and simple icing!

 Expert Tips

 - Use room temperature ingredients.
-It is important that you use room-temperature ingredients like eggs and butter.
+You must use room-temperature ingredients like eggs and butter.
 This step ensures that your mixture mixes into a homogenous mixture and bakes perfectly. you don’t want to place cold batter into the oven.

 - Don’t overmix the batter, you don’t want to develop the gluten in the flour.
 This step ensures you have moist cookies and not dense and dry cookies.